radius-project/radius/docs/content/getting-started/create-environment.md

    az login
    ```

-   {{% alert title="RBAC requirement" color="warning" %}}
-   Radius environments on Azure currently require you to have *Owner* rights on your subscription.
-If you use a service principal for CLI authentication, ensure it also has *Owner* rights.
-This requirement is a temporary limitation.
+   Creating Radius environments on Azure currently **require you to have *Owner* rights on your subscription.** If you use a service principal for CLI authentication, ensure it also has the proper RBAC assignment on your subscription.
-   {{% /alert %}}

 1. Create a Radius environment: